ToastedBaguette/ToastedBaguette/README.md

 * 🌍  I'm based in Indonesia
 * ✉️  You can contact me at [ronyhartonoirawan@gmail.com](mailto:ronyhartonoirawan@gmail.com)
-* 🧠  I'm learning Flutter and React
+* 🧠  I'm learning Flutter
 * 🤝  I'm open to collaborating on Website/Mobile App Projects
 * ⚡  I also like to talk about life-skills & philosophy